Ryo-N7/Ryo-N7.github.io/_posts/2018-10-04-visualize-weather-in-japan.md

 I took out a lot of the other weather variables like wind direction, wind speed, visibility, pressure altimeter, etc. that you can get from `riem` as I was only interested in the temperature stuff but you can see what each of the variables are from the [documentation](http://ropensci.github.io/riem/reference/riem_measures.html) or you can go directly to the [Iowa Environmental Mesonet](https://mesonet.agron.iastate.edu/ASOS/) website to find more details!

-### JMAStats
+### jmastats

 In the visualizations I made in the first section, I used data from the JMA but it was either indirectly or through web scraping.
-So now I'll show you a way to get data directly using R with the [JMAStats](https://gitlab.com/uribo/jmastats) package!
+So now I'll show you a way to get data directly using R with the [jmastats](https://gitlab.com/uribo/jmastats) package!
 This useful package is authored by [Shinya Uryu](https://twitter.com/u_ribo) and it is still in the early stages of its development.
 Through a variety of presentations and gists (Ex.
 [1](https://gist.github.com/uribo/3df84211cc48b50ec11655e17ea27ee1), [2](https://github.com/uribo/talk_180715-tokyor71)) he has demonstrated some of the cool things you can do with it, even if you can't read Japanese I suggest you check it out for the visualizations!

-First, let's create a small map of the JMA weather stations in Tokyo to give us a little context about the Japan Meteorolgical Agency and its weather stations.
-We can use the weather stations metadata from the `JMAStats` package and filter for stations located in Tokyo Prefecture to create our map.
+First, let's create a small map of the JMA weather stations in Tokyo to give us a little context about the Japan Meteorological Agency and its weather stations.
+We can use the weather stations metadata from the `jmastats` package and filter for stations located in Tokyo Prefecture to create our map.

 The **Automated Meteorological Data Acquisition System** (AMeDAS) is the 1,300 station network spread throughout Japan that uses automatic observation equipment to measure and record data such as the weather, wind direction/speed, precipitation, humidity and more.
 There are both manned and unmanned stations which send data back to the JMA Headquarters at 10 second or 10 minutes intervals depending on the type of data.